Harris County residents must cover faces or face $1,000 fine

 Criticism was also swift from Texas Lt.
 Governor Dan Patrick.

 “Her abuse of the use of executive orders is the ultimate government overreach.
-These kind of confused government policies fuel public anger – and rightfully so," Patrick said in a statement.
+These kinds of confused government policies fuel public anger – and rightfully so," Patrick said in a statement.

 At least two other county judges in the Houston area say they won't issue similar orders.